 What advice do you have for getting into or trying the sport of fishing in Sudbury?

 Getting into fishing is easy.
 We live in a community with nearly endless options of lakes, rivers, ponds, and streams to fish.
 Fishing also doesn’t have to break the budget.
 A rod, reel and line can run between $50 and $100.
 A nice assortment of the aforementioned lures can be had for under $100.
 Rods, reels and tackle can also be borrowed from the Greater Sudbury Public Library.
-As well, there are license-free fishing weekends to enjoy in Ontario: June 30 to July 8, and February 16-18, 2019.
+There are many license-free fishing weekends in Ontario to take advantage of throughout the year as well.

 Fishing can be done from shore as well as a boat.
 I do plenty of fishing from shore, usually for brook trout, northern pike and smallmouth bass.
 A canoe is one of the more affordable methods to get on the water and increase your fishing options.
 I’ve been fishing out of a canoe for more than 30 years, and I highly recommend it.